 After the cleaning the lens is as good as new:

 Update (2010.04.04): it happened today for the first time -since I wrote this article- that I could not read a CD with my MBP's superdrive.
 The time period was almost 20 months.
-And since I bought my MBP during Christmas in 2006 (dec.
-27 to be precise), it was 20 months between the date of purchase and the first cleaning.
+And since I bought my MBP during Christmas in 2006 (27th of December to be precise), it was 20 months between the date of purchase and the first cleaning.
 So it's now quite certain that my drive needs cleaning every 20 months.
-I leave near a road with a pretty high traffic and not too rich vegetation, so a lot of dust is coming into the flat.
+I live close to a road with a pretty high traffic and not too rich vegetation, so a lot of dust is coming into the flat.
 Probably people living in the suburbs are better off regarding the required cleaning frequency of their optical drives.

 Comments